RamanKumar94/Demo-Project/README.md

 # Demo-Project
-This is demo for git and github commands
+This is demo for git and github commands.